 Mr. Ewald was at Waverly, Iowa yesterday where he had Sheriff Parrott served a search warrant on Chris.
 Fosselman, proprietor of the Waverly Bottling Works.
-The search revealed 1,200 pop bottles, a number of syphon bottles, quart bottles and cases belonging to the Waterloo Bottling Works.
-The hearing will be held later in the week.
+The search revealed 1,200 pop bottles, a number of syphon bottles, quart bottles and cases belonging to the WaterlooReferenceBottling Works.
+The hearing willThe Abe held later in the week.by Burg

 Mr. Ewald says that he has lost about a car load of bottles during the past year.
-As their value is from \$1,200 to \$1,500 he thought it high time to make a search for the missing Other bottling property. establishments can use these bottles and not one retail dealer in ten might pay attention to what label the bottles bear.
+As their value is from \$1,200 to \$1,500 he thought it high time to make a search for the missing property.
+Other bottling establishments can use these bottles and not one retail dealer in ten might pay attention to what label the bottles bear.
 In this way the bottles can be used indiscriminately.
 It has always been Mr. Ewald's custom when he received bottles not his own, to send them to the rightful owners at once.